-Entering hypnosis involves both the conscious/cognitive and the subconscious/automatic parts of the mind, engaging and creating a neurological bypass to homeostasis, our inborn and sometimes tenacious resistance to change and the unfamiliar.
-We thus enter a state of altered but cognizant consciousness almost identical to that achieved through meditation—highly focused, open, and wonderfully receptive to new thoughts, ideas, behaviors and feelings both emotional and physical, as long as they are in line with our desires.
+Entering hypnosis involves both the conscious and cognitive and the subconscious and automatic parts of the mind, engaging and creating a neurological bypass to homeostasis, our inborn and sometimes tenacious resistance to change and the unfamiliar.
+We thus enter a state of altered but cognizant consciousness almost identical to that achieved through meditation — highly focused, open, and wonderfully receptive to new thoughts, ideas, behaviors, and feelings both emotional and physical, as long as they are in line with our desires.

 Almost Limitless Applications

 The potential applications for clinical hypnosis are extensive.
-Just a partial list includes: overcoming unwanted/unhealthy habits (e.g., smoking, nail-biting); changing behavioral and emotional patterns; conquering fears and phobias; increasing self-confidence and self-esteem; improving focus, concentration and performance in sports, school, or at work; analgesia and anesthesia for medical/dental conditions and chronic pain; minimizing tissue damage, blood loss and accelerating healing from dental and surgical procedures; easing the side-effects of chemo and radiation therapy; managing (sometimes eliminating) many traditionally difficult-to-treat ailments like migraine, IBS, immune disorders, asthma, allergies, sexual dysfunction, and many more.
+Just a partial list includes: overcoming unwanted or unhealthy habits (e.g., smoking, nail-biting); changing behavioral and emotional patterns; conquering fears and phobias; increasing self-confidence and self-esteem; improving focus, concentration and performance in sports, school, or at work; analgesia and anesthesia for medical/dental conditions and chronic pain; minimizing tissue damage, blood loss, and accelerating healing from dental and surgical procedures; easing the side-effects of chemo and radiation therapy; managing (sometimes eliminating) many traditionally difficult-to-treat ailments like migraine, IBS, immune disorders, asthma, allergies, sexual dysfunction, and many more.

 No Silver Bullet

 Naturally, like any tool or technique — however versatile — there are limits to the efficacy of hypnotherapy.
 It is not a panacea — some people and conditions do not respond — and it is certainly not magic, although it can work so quickly it may feel that way.
 Success requires genuine desire, willingness to experience induced hypnosis, belief in a positive outcome and commitment to the therapeutic process.